-- MAWB supports efforts to update state statutes regarding SNAP Employment and Training to provide clarity and better align with federal changes. - MAWB is supportive of initiatives which ensure working low- and moderate- income people have access to stable and affordable housing, particularly near areas of employment growth. - MAWB supports the availability of a wide range of secondary and post-secondary options, including investments in Career and Technical Education programs (and integration with partners like Adult Basic Education), with a priority on assistance for those pursuing high skilled occupations in demand. - MAWB supports further development of apprenticeship opportunities and encourages the use of WDBs as the intermediary for apprenticeship programs across the state. - MAWB is supportive of full funding for childcare programs that assist families in remaining productively employed. - MAWB supports efforts to fully invest in Minnesota's critical pre-K, K-12 and Post-Secondary education programs that encourage completion and that prepare youth for competitive employment and life-long learning.
+- MAWB is supportive of initiatives which ensure working low- and moderate- income people have access to stable and affordable housing, particularly near areas of employment growth. - MAWB supports the availability of a wide range of secondary and post-secondary options, including investments in Career and Technical Education programs (and integration with partners like Adult Basic Education), with a priority on assistance for those pursuing high-skilled occupations in demand. - MAWB supports further development of apprenticeship opportunities and encourages the use of WDBs as the intermediary for apprenticeship programs across the state. - MAWB is supportive of full funding for childcare programs that assist families in remaining productively employed. - MAWB supports efforts to fully invest in Minnesota's critical pre-K, K-12 and post-Secondary education programs that encourage completion and that prepare youth for competitive employment and life-long learning.
 More robust career pathway opportunities and career readiness state learning standards for all grades should be considered.
-MAWB also supports increased funding for career counseling in the K-12 system as well as utilizing CareerForceMN.com as a career counseling tool. - MAWB is supportive of any investments to improve our infrastructure including in transportation and clean energy.
+MAWB also supports increased funding for career counseling in the K-12 system as well as utilizing CareerForceMN.com as a career counseling tool. - MAWB is supportive of any investments to improve our infrastructure including transportation and clean energy.
 MAWB also supports expanded broadband initiatives to close the digital divide in all parts of the state.
-To remain competitive, Minnesota must be forward thinking in these areas.
+To remain competitive, Minnesota must be forward-thinking in these areas.